Get Started Doing Body Wraps

 usually return within hours, as soon as the client rehydrates.

-The BeautyWrap is a mineral-saturated hydrating body wrap; your clients won't
+The BeautyWrap is a mineral-hydrating body wrap; your clients won't

 sweat at all during the process.
-Our targeted-compression wraps create visible
+Its targeted-compression creates inch loss

 drainage, where toxins and fatty acids from the cells are released into the